 Once the chicken was cooked through, I took it out, chopped the meat of one breast and 3 chicken thighs and put the rest in the fridge for use during the week.
 I plan to make this chicken salad with the breast and use the chicken tight as my protein for one of my lunches or dinners.

-Since the pies need to be eaten warm, out of the oven, I made only two individual pies, using two 5.5 inch pie dishes.
+Since the pies need to be eaten warm out of the oven, I made only two individual pies using two 5.5 inch pie pans.
 I had a leftover filling which I ate the next day as a crustless pie with extra sautéed asparagus.
 So for the same amount of work I basically made 4 or more meals for my husband and me.

 A note on the mushrooms

 One more note about the mushrooms I used.
-You can use any mushrooms, but if you find these varieties, I promise they’ll add extra depth of flavor and texture.
+You can use any mushrooms, but I promise they’ll add extra depth of flavor and text if you find these varieties.
 I usually buy this mix at Whole Foods.

 It is called Chef’s selection and is made of these varieties: chocolate brown Velvet Pioppini (add color and texture), amber color Forest Nameko (add silkiness), white Nebrodini Bianco (they are meaty, sweet and savory at the same time, and they can even be used instead of chicken if you want to make this dish vegetarian).